IN THIS ARTICLE

 Libraries use optimal SIMD code for x64 SSE and ARM Neon platforms, and fallback scalar code where optimizations aren’t available.

-SIMD-accelerated trigonometric functions that operate faster than equivalent scaler operations and are capable of performing multiple trigonometric calculations in a single call.
+SIMD-accelerated trigonometric functions that operate faster than equivalent scalar operations and are capable of performing multiple trigonometric calculations in a single call.

 O3DE projects are managed through JSON configuration files and the CMake build system, making it simple for you to build custom management tools, or design and distribute your own customizations as Gems.
 Gems can add new functionality to your projects with a single line of JSON.
 O3DE’s project design gives you: